Ninghan Indigenous Protected Area

 Ninghan forms part of a larger area managed for conservation purposes, with two adjacent properties at Mount Gibson (managed by the Australian Wildlife Conservancy) and the Charles Darwin/White Wells Reserve (managed by Bush Heritage Australia) boding well for long-term environmental stewardship in the region.

-Ninghan IPA is managed in line with the following World Conservation Union categories:
+Ninghan IPA is managed in line with the following International Union for Conservation of Nature categories:

 - Category III - Natural Monument: Protected Area managed for conservation of specific natural features (700 hectares)